Utilities

 Combine multiple columns into sample identifiers:

-Source code in src/scpviz/utils.py
+Source code in src/scpviz/utils/data.py

 get_string_mappings